UPDATE | Delaware to expand vaccine initiatives to ensure they're reaching seniors, minority communities

 "We are proud to have reached the mark of 100,000 doses delivered so far in our COVID-19 vaccination efforts.
 That’s about a tenth of our population who has reduced their risk already even before the second dose, since the first dose has 52% to 80% effectiveness," said Rattay.
 "Our goal is to keep expanding the network of options for getting vaccinated, including finding ways to reach individuals and communities where large vaccination events are not a suitable option."

-Officials also defended that partnership with Curative for tests, which recently underwent scrutiny by the FDA, who warned they produce a high rate of false negatives, particularly in people without symptoms.
-Rattay said Curative underwent "quite a bit of validation" and that the DPH was "very pleased with the performance.
+Officials also defended that partnership with Curative for tests, which recently underwent scrutiny by the FDA, which warned they produce a high rate of false negatives, particularly in people without symptoms.
+Rattay said Curative underwent "quite a bit of validation" and that the DPH was "very pleased" with the test's performance.

 "The study that the federal government looked at really didn't take into account that the PCR test often remains positive past the time that somebody is usually considered contagious," she said.
 "What the curative test really is doing a great job of, is identifying when individuals not only are they positive, but are they contagious as well.
 And so, again, we're very pleased with the Curative test [based on] the validation studies that we have done."